Plan Your Rhodes Trip in 1 Hour (Instead of Days) – Full Guide €14.99 → Learn More

 Many of the island's best swimming spots are sandy beaches where this isn’t usually an issue.

-You can explore the island's best beaches and coastal activities in Best Things to Do in Rhodes.
+You can explore the island's best beaches and coastal activities in Best Experiences in Rhodes.

 Things Visitors Should Know